This is a continuation of the essay "Unenlightened."

 IV.
 Waldorf’s Impact

 Actually, information of all kinds was kept from us, not just the ideological sort.
-Waldorf’s curriculum wasn’t primarily meant to educate us, as that term is usually understood.
-We did homework, and took tests, and wrote papers.
+As I have said, Waldorf’s curriculum wasn’t primarily meant to educate us, as that term is usually understood.
+We did some homework, in high school, and we took occasional tests, and we wrote papers now and then.
 We picked up some knowledge of standard academic subjects.
 Yet all of that was, in a sense, incidental.
 No one could have mistaken Waldorf for a hotbed of intellectual excellence.
 Our teachers had different, overriding concerns.

 Academic standards at my Waldorf were below par.
 I took math classes every year, and I always passed, but I never developed even the rudiments of mathematical literacy.
 Accept my assurance, please: This wasn’t a result of native stupidity.
 Waldorf came close to practicing social promotion.
 Although occasionally a student was held back, ordinarily we didn’t need to master much subject matter in order to proceed from grade to grade.
 The resulting harm to our intellects is hard to gauge.
 Waldorf was a private school, with selective admissions.
 Most of us were bright, and some of us were distinctly privileged, coming from homes bristling with encyclopedias, home libraries, magazines, newspapers, and parents who pressed us to excel.
 We had advantages.
 How much did Waldorf set us back?
 I know some Waldorf graduates who found themselves almost completely unprepared for college; others, like myself, made several false starts at higher education before getting traction; and some marched straight through.
 The question is ultimately unanswerable: How well would we have done if we had gone to a different school?
 What would our lives have been like if they had been different?